rousan/vector.svg/README.md

 `Vector.Path` is a subclass of `Vector.Geometry`.<br/>

-Path is used to create complex shapes unlike Polyline.
+Path is used to create complex shapes unlike Polyline or Polygon.
 It wraps the `SVGPathElement` native interface.

 ```javascript